udityamerit/all_MLpackages/README.md

 5. **Decision Tree**
    Decision Trees provide interpretability by showing which features are most relevant to predicting breast cancer outcomes.

-6. **Gradient Boosting**
-   Gradient Boosting improves accuracy by iteratively correcting errors, making it highly effective for diagnosing diseases where precision is critical.

 ## Performance Comparison